benkeen/generatedata/DEVELOPMENT.md

 At this point neither file does anything but that'll change very soon.

+### Locale file helpers

+There are a several grunt helper functions for validation and managing the locale files.
+It's important to keep the files up to date so every i18n file contains the same keys and won't cause bugs when the user selects the

+#### Core localization files

+These are found in `src/i18n`.
+They contain all the core i18n files.

+- `grunt validateI18n` - general validation function to examine all the localization files and check everything in sync.
+- `grunt validateI18n --key=fr` - same as above, except it only looks at a particular locale file.
+- `grunt removeI18nKey --key=xxx` - where xxx is the property name.
+- `grunt sortI18nFiles` - sorts the keys of all i18n files alphabetically.

 ### TODO

 - add base component generation script task.